adielBm/math-archive/drafts/Assembler Project.md

 ___

-> Note: It is allowed to refer to the label even before it is declared, but provided that it is indeed declared somewhere in the file.
+> Note: It is allowed to refer to the label even before it is declared, but provided that it is indeed declared somewhere in the file

 # Assembly Language
 ## Macros